Skip to main content

 Merge PDFs

-Merges multiple PDF files into a single PDF file.
+Merges multiple PDF files into a single PDF.
+Files are combined in alphanumeric order (numbers first, then alphabetical).

 Basics